Alzheimer's is a cruel, deadly disease that robs us of our loved ones. Here is the story of my best friend.

 Pastitsio is a Greek baked pasta dish—or is it?
 Learn the history of this rich, comforting meal and how to make the very best one in your own kitchen.

 Of all the stories of foods on this earth, the story of the coconut might be the most complex, confusing, and mysterious.
-Learn its secrets and try some imaginative recipes.
+Learn its secrets and try 8 imaginative recipes.

 Tagine, the Moroccan stew, is as varied and complex as the country from which it originated.
 Let me share with you its history, cooking techniques, and eight savory recipes.

 Brazil nuts are unique in taste and texture, nutritious, and a bit mysterious.
-A tough nut to crack.
+They're a tough nut to crack.
 Let's explore their origins and unique recipes.

 Babka is a braided cake-like bread originating in the Jewish communities of Poland and Ukraine.
 Learn its history and how to make one dozen different types of sweet and savory babka.